500tech/find_duplicates/README.md

 # FindDuplicates

-This is home to the find_duplicates GEM.
+This GEM allows you to find duplicate models with same value for a column, e.g.:

-Use it to add methods to ActiveRecord models, that allow to find rows with duplicate values in certain columns.
-For example, find all users with the same first name, or find all items with the same price as a specific item.
+Find all users with the same first name.

 Just add 'find_duplicates' to your Gemfile, and you automatically enhance your AR models functionality.